halide/Halide/README_vulkan.md

 -   During CodeGen we enable capabilities in the SPIR-V binary for Int8, Int16, Float16, and Float64 based on the Halide IR, assuming the device will support these requirements.
-We may need limit these if targetting a lower class device.
+We may need to limit these if targetting a lower class device.
+We may need to add Halide feature flags to address these issues.

+-   When generating vector lengths greater than 8 components, we assume Vector16 support is available.
+This may not be the case when running on lower class devices.
+Same as above ... we may need a feature flag to limit vector lengths to a specific class of device.

 # Known TODO: